alexellis/registry-creds/README.md

   --docker-email=$EMAIL
 ```

-If you're not using the Docker Hub, then add `--docker-password`
+If you're not using the Docker Hub, then add `--docker-server`

 Now create a `ClusterPullSecret` YAML file, and populate the `secretRef` with the secret name and namespace from above.